Warning: The Dangers of Divorce Without a Financial Settlement

 Unresolved financial issues are a common source of conflict during and after a divorce.

-If financial matters are not properly addressed in the divorce process, disputes can re-emerge down the line, causing stress and potentially leading to legal battles.
+When financial matters are not properly addressed in the divorce process, disputes can re-emerge in the future causing stress and potentially leading to legal battles.

 4) Risk of Financial Loss